-We derive substantially all of our revenues from express delivery services that we provide to our network partners, which mainly include parcel sorting and line-haul transportation.
-We charge our network partners network transit fee for each parcel that is processed through our network.
-Such fees represented 94.9%, 93.2% and 90.4% of our total express delivery services revenues in 2015, 2016 and 2017, respectively.
+We derive a substantial part of our revenues from express delivery services that we provide to our network partners, which mainly include parcel sorting and line-haul transportation.
+We charge our network partners a network transit fee for each parcel that is processed through our network.
+Such fees represented 90.4%, 87.5% and 86.4% of our total express delivery services revenues in 2017, 2018 and 2019, respectively.
 In addition, we also directly provide express delivery services to certain enterprise customers, including vertical e-commerce and traditional merchants, in connection with the delivery of their products to end consumers.
-Revenues from our direct express delivery services accounted for 5.1%, 6.8% and 9.6% of our total express delivery services revenues in 2015, 2016 and 2017, respectively.
+Revenues from our direct express delivery services accounted for 9.6%, 12.5% and 13.6% of our total express delivery services revenues in 2017, 2018 and 2019, respectively.
 We also generate revenues from the sale of ancillary materials, such as portable barcode readers, thermal paper and ZTO-branded packing materials and uniforms, to our network partners.